BLOG WITH THE DANUBE

 January 2026

-The Danube River is a complex fluvial ecosystem and a living landscape.
-I approach it as a great entity, a plurality with which I can interact as a human being.
+The Danube River is a dynamic ecosystem and a living fluvial landscape.
+I approach it as a great powerful entity, a plurality with which I can interact as a human being.
 I communicate with the river, and vice versa the river communicates with me.
 This is a bodily form of communication.
-I belong to the Danube landscape, because I live in the city of Vienna that has been shaped by the river since its very beginning.
-It was the rich fluvial landscape that attracted human beings to settle down at their shores, a long time ago.
+I am learning how to listen to/into the river.

-In the creative process I will collaborate with more-than-human partners, including human artists, the river being, and selected technologies as well.
 The piece will not be “about” the river or “inspired by” the river, nor will it be composed or performed “on the shore of the beautiful blue Danube” (“An der schönen blauen Donau”).

-Work has already begun.
-I spend many days in the Donau-Auen National Park, a protected river landscape stretching from Vienna and to Bratislava.
-The landscape along the river constantly changes.
-These fotos are from my most recent exploration in early January, when I hiked towards the river starting from the small village Schönau an der Donau.
+Work and research have already begun in the spring of 2025.
+Over the last months, I have spent many days in the Donau-Auen National Park, a protected river landscape stretching from Vienna to Bratislava.
+The environments and forests along the river constantly change.
+These fotos are from my most recent exploration in early January 2026, when I hiked towards the river starting from the small village Schönau an der Donau.
 In this region, the current winter is very dry with rather low temperatures.
 The river has shrunk, the water level is extremely low.

-Over the last months, I have been visiting the same spot many times, By now, the landscape has become familiar – yet, it appears different every time I visit.
+I have visited the same spots, places and shores many times.
+By now, the landscape has become familiar – yet, every time it appears to be different.
 It looks and feels different.
-Every time, the river is in a different state and mood.
-So am I, and our relationship is changing, too.
+The Danube River is in a different state and mood.
+So am I, and our relationship is constantly changing, too.
 I have to get used to that.

 All fotos by Pia Palme 2026